Set Up Meetings in Apollo

-Apollo populates the field in the Link Your Calendar Model with your default email address.
+Apollo populates the field in the Link Your Calendar pop-up with your default email address.
 To connect using a different email, type in the email address.
 Then, click Link.

 You have now connected your calendar.
-Click OK in the Success modal that Apollo displays to continue with the Apollo Meetings setup.
+Click OK in the pop-up that Apollo displays to continue with the set-up process.

-Now that you have connected your Google calendar, you are ready to configure your default settings.
+With your calendar connected, you are ready to configure your default meeting settings.

-Apollo displays your Personal Apollo Meeting Link in the Set Up Your Meeting Preferences screen that appears after you connect your calendar.
-This is the link you will share with your future guests so that they can schedule time on your calendar.
+Apollo displays your personal meeting link in the Set Up Your Meeting Preferences screen that appears after you connect your calendar.
+Share this link with your future guests so that they can schedule time on your calendar.

 If you want to personalize the link, click the Your Personal Apollo Meetings Link bar and edit the text according to your preference.

-Click the Copy Link icon to copy your personal Apollo Meetings link.
+Click the Copy Link icon to copy your meetings link.

 Then, scroll to Set Your Availability For Meetings.
 Apollo automatically adds your default timezone.
-If you want to make any changes, click the Current Timezone drop-down on the right and select the timezone of your choice.
+If you want to change it, click the Current Timezone drop-down and select the timezone of your choice.

 You can also add more than one time slot per day.
 This is useful if you want to factor in breaks or set time aside to focus on other projects or tasks throughout the day.